Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Thermalization

-After the analysis of static properties, the usual procedure is to first check if the system relaxes to a new equilibrium, and only then investigate which equilibrium it reached.
-The initial state is selected according to a temperature $T$.
-This is done by searching for the $E_{\text{ini}}$ that is closest to the energy
+Analyses of the sizes of the fluctuations of $\text{IPR}_{\alpha}$ and $O_{\alpha \alpha}$ for different $L$'s serve as indications for when thermalization may happen.
+The conclusions can be reinforced by comparing $\overline{O}$ and $O_{\text{ME}}$.
+To calculate the infinite time average, an initial state needs to be selected.
+This is done by searching the $E_{\text{ini}}$ that is closest to the energy